 This all sounds clinical, but Aziz was very funny throughout the talk, often making fun of the tiny water cup that he was given.
 It was great to hear so many off-color jokes that early in the morning.
 A great way to open this day of the conference.

 Though he was rushed, Chris told a story that illustrated the key takeaway to his presentation: Marketing can’t save a bad user experience.
-He told the story of a birthday cake being ruined for his 11 year old soon-to-be step daughter.
-No amount of marketing is going to fix an 11 year old’s messed up birthday party.
-Chris had a similar bad situation with Southwest Airlines in 2007 and he has brought up that incident in his many talks since then.
+He told the story of a birthday cake being ruined for his 11-year-old soon-to-be stepdaughter.
+No amount of marketing is going to fix an 11-year-old’s messed up birthday party.
+Chris had a similarly bad situation with Southwest Airlines in 2007 and he has brought up that incident in his many talks since then.